 It was only in the late 1970's while the Australian Broadcasting Commission was making a documentary on Waltzing Matilda that her burial plot, without a tombstone, was rediscovered.
 Christina's grand-niece Diana Baillieu had a small marker placed on the spot where she was buried.

 This small marker on a long-forgotten grave-site is the only recognition, it seems, given to the woman who inspired the creation of Australia's most treasured song.

-Until this letter and music sheet in Christina's personal handwriting was presented to the National Library of Australia little direct evidence to validate Christina's contribution to this iconic song.
+Until a letter and music sheet in Christina's personal handwriting was presented to the National Library of Australia, there was little direct evidence to validate Christina's contribution to this iconic song.
 These records clearly demonstrate that Christina played a vital part in the composition of Waltzing Matilda.

 Here is an extract from an undated and unposted letter Christina wrote to Dr. Thomas Wood, an examiner for the Associated Board of the Royal Schools and author of the book Cobbers published in 1934.
 The unposted letter was found amongst her belongings when she died.
 Because she refers to his book Cobbers, the letter was probably written sometime after 1934 and before her death in 1936.
 She may have intended it to "put the record straight" because of a lot of inaccurate assertions being made by Dr. Wood but she never posted it.